christianandredietrich/NexPlayer_Multiview/android.md

 ### Synchronization Speed Control Range

-Player will keep the synchronization by controlling the playback speed as long as the playback position is within this range.
+The Player will keep the synchronization by controlling the playback speed as long as the playback position is within this range.
 You can adjust this threshold with the ```SET_SPD_SYNC_DIFF_TIME``` property.

 ```java
 mNexPlayer.setProperty(NexPlayer.NexProperty.SET_SPD_SYNC_DIFF_TIME, 500);